samsungsamiio/samsungsami.io/source/sami/sami-documentation/rate-limiting.md

 # Rate limiting

 This article provides information on how rate limiting is applied to REST and WebSocket API calls.
-To check the current rate limits, see the table [REST limits](#rest-limits).
+To check the current rate limits, see the tables [REST limits](#rest-limits) and [WebSocket limits](#websocket-limits).

 Rate limits are considered separately for three actors that can call the SAMI API: